-Course Code: B 10 (d) Credit: 03

-Contact Hours: 60 Notional Hours: 30
+Course Code: B 10 (C) Contact Hours: 60

-Marks: 75

-Objectives:After completing this course the student will be able to
+Objectives: After completing this course the student will be able to

 - 1. Explain the concept, principles and scope of community based rehabilitation - 2.
 Learn the strategies for promoting public participation in CBR - 3.
 Apply suitable methods for preparing persons with disability for rehabilitation within the community - 4.
 Provide need-based training to persons with disabilities - 5.
 Develop an understanding of the role of government and global agencies in CBR